NativeScript/docs-v7/start/introduction.md

   }
 </script>

+> **NOTE**: NativeScript also lets you use TypeScript _without_ Angular.
+If you’re interested in this approach, start with [our JavaScript tutorial](http://docs.nativescript.org/tutorial/chapter-0) to familiarize yourself with the basic NativeScript concepts, and then refer to [our TypeScript documentation](https://www.nativescript.org/using-typescript-with-nativescript-when-developing-mobile-apps) for your next steps.

 ## Join the NativeScript Community

 We have a vibrant, engaged community and are here to help.
 You can find us on [Twitter](https://twitter.com/nativescript) and our [community forum](http://forum.nativescript.org/).